mmssr/ASLR-Check-Antidebug/README.md

 If you want to test this out, just manually edit the dynamic_address flags in the DLL characteristics portion of the PE optional header.

 TODO:
-make an actual c POC so people dont think I am a fucking idiot create as shellcode and inline into c
+* Make an actual C POC so people dont think I am a fucking idiot
+* Create as shellcode and inline into C